usaussie/google-meet-attendance-tracker/README.md

 # Google Meet Attendance Tracker

+### OVERVIEW

+Want to know which people you most do Google Meets with?
+How about which meetings have the most people, or how your meeting attendance changes over time?

+Premise:
+Host a Google Meet -> Google sends you a CSV after with attendee details -> Appscript processes your attendee CSVs into a central Google sheet -> Now you can report/slice/dice/dashboard to your heart's content.

 ### ASSUMPTIONS:
  - The CSV filename format used by Google (as of October 9th) is: "YYYY-MM-DD HH-MM Name of Meeting.csv"
  - If the name format changes, the script may generate unexpected data for some of the derived columns (meeting name and date)